 You can help prevent Double Bubble by having realistic expectations about implant size and staying within the confines of your own anatomy.

 If you have reason to think double bubble may happen to you (because you have: tuberous breasts, asymmetry, sagging) be sure to ask any plastic surgeons you consult about the risk.

 Sometimes the appearance of the breast improves over the course of the first several months.
-If not, you may need a revision surgery to fix it.
+If not, you may need a breast augmentation revision to fix it.